 THE DAVISES: LIFE MAGAZINE PHOTO BY ELIOT ELISOFON

-The family at home at the Hotel des Artistes,1 West 67th Street, NYC, November 27th,1956: Noel Davis (later Noel Rockmore) at left playing the violin and his wife Betty Davis at right; their son Chris at left on the floor; daughter Robin at right on the floor; and daughter Emilie on her mother Betty’s lap.
-Although this photo did not appear in the magazine, it was one of over 100 taken that day by Mr. Elisofon for a story profiling the young artist Noel Davis that ran in the August 12, 1957 issue.
+Where it all began: the family at home at the Hotel des Artistes, 1 West 67th Street, NYC, November 27th,1956.
+Noel Davis (later Noel Rockmore) at left playing the violin and his wife Betty Davis at right; their son Chris at left on the floor; their daughter Robin at right on the floor; and their daughter Emilie Rhys on her mother’s lap.
+Although this particular photo did not appear in the magazine, it was one of over 100 taken that day by Mr. Elisofon for a story profiling the young artist Noel Davis that ultimately appeared in print in the August 12, 1957 issue.

-At two weeks old, watercolor by her father Noel Rockmore June 1956
+BABY RHYS ASLEEP, at two weeks old, watercolor by her father Noel Rockmore in 1956

 Rhys Pointillist Drawing at age 14.

-In her youth, there was no artistic influence from Ms. Rhys’s father or grandparents because she was separated from them as her father left the family when she was under 2 years old; her mother kept none of his artworks nor photos of him, and there was zero contact.
-Years passed by and instead of art school and without support at home, Ms. Rhys taught herself by studying the masters whom she admired: Giotto, Rembrandt, El Greco, Cezanne, and Picasso among others.
+In her youth, there was no artistic influence from Ms. Rhys’s father or grandparents because she was separated from them by the divorce of her parents when she was under 2 years old; her mother kept none of his artworks nor photos of him, and there was zero contact.
+Years passed by and instead of art school and without any support at home, Ms. Rhys taught herself by studying the artists whom she admired: Giotto, Rembrandt, El Greco, Cezanne, and Picasso among others.
 Slowly over the years, through trial and error she built a solid base of technical skills.

-She rejoined her father when she was 20 years old and lived with him on Orleans Avenue in the French Quarter for 10 tumultuous months.
+She rejoined her father when she was 20 years old and lived with him in the French Quarter for 10 tumultuous months.
 He put her to work on his mural commissions.
 She painted a small mural of her own on a third-story courtyard balcony wall in the historic Skyscraper building at St. Peter & Royal.

 Rhys painting her New Orleans “Skyscraper” mural in 1977, located on a third-floor courtyard facing wall.
 Photo by Johnny Donnels

 Rembrandt self-portrait, Pastel copy by Emilie Rhys, 1977 on Jackson Square, New Orleans